-A historic Thames-side settlement, situated west of Greenwich; its name is a corruption of ‘deep ford’
+A historic Thames-side settlement, situated west of Greenwich

 Henry VIII founded a naval dockyard here in 1513 and within a century Deptford had become one of the country’s leading ports and a major industrial suburb.
 In The Spirit of London’s River, LM Bates says of Deptford waterfront: “This was the ground from which, more than any other, grew the British Empire.”

 Several of the greatest figures of 16th- and 17th-century English history had associations with Deptford.
 In 1577 Francis Drake sailed from Deptford via Plymouth for a three-year circumnavigation of the globe, claiming a portion of present-day California for Elizabeth I .
 On his return, Drake was knighted by the Queen after she had dined aboard the Golden Hind at Deptford.

 In 1593 the dramatist Christopher Marlowe was killed here, reputedly in a tavern brawl.
-Anthony Burgess’s A Dead Man In Deptford is one of the works to suggest a conspiratorial aspect to the affair.
+Anthony Burgess’s A Dead Man In Deptford is among the works to suggest a conspiratorial aspect to the affair.

-From the closure of the dockyard in 1869 and of the cattle market that replaced it in 1913, through Second World War bombing and postwar industrial decline, Deptford has suffered a long and damaging period of deterioration but it has recently been the focus of extensive regenerative building, both commercial and residential – especially along the Thames waterfront and around Deptford Bridge in the south.
+Deptford dockyard closed in 1869 and was replaced by a cattle market that closed in 1913.
+Through Second World War bombing and postwar industrial decline, Deptford suffered a long and damaging period of deterioration but it has recently been the focus of extensive regenerative building – both commercial and residential – especially along the Thames waterfront and around Deptford Bridge in the south.
 Trinity Laban’s faculty of dance opened at Deptford Creekside in 2002 and has since been engulfed by a “vibrant creative community” called Creekside Village.

-Deptford High Street still has terraced buildings from the late 17th century and the 18th century and, although they are sometimes hard to spot amongst all the newer intrusions, they represent an undervalued part of London’s architectural heritage.
-According to a 2005 press story, a novel mathematical formula has determined that the High Street is London’s best place to shop, because of the variety of its stores.
+Deptford High Street still has terraced buildings from the late 17th century and the 18th century and – although they are sometimes hard to spot amongst all the newer intrusions – they represent an undervalued part of London’s architectural heritage.